jimenezsotoj1/Google_Capstone_Project_Airbnb_Data_Analysis/README.md

 There are certain words such as words such as “great, clean, comfortable, cozy, perfect” that are associated with the location and cleanliness.
 Most of the texts shown contain overwhelmingly positive adjectives related to their stay.

 **4.Can we identify a list of potential customers for an Airbnb cleaning Business?**
 Yes, I was able to create a list sorted by host_id, host_url and host_name.
 There was a total of 727 reviews containing the word dirty amongst 390 unique hosts.
 Our top 10 hosts with most reviews account for 22% of total comments with 158 comments containing the word "dirty".
+Also, two of our desirable neighborhoods (Five points and Highland) have 127 of the 727 comments linked to hosts.

+In conclusion, the data supports that a business opportunity exists for an Airbnb cleaning servicing company in Denver, CO.
+If I were to start this cleaning company today I would focus on the customers list and look for hosts that are located in Five Points and Highland and offer them a discounted pricing on our high-tiered service package.
+However, I think additional analysis for overhead costs and market competition would need to be conducted before making a final decision on my potential investment.

 ## Future Exploration
-As an investor, I would want to expand this analysis to multiple cities and compare patterns and trends amongst them before making a final decision.
+I would want to expand this analysis to multiple cities and compare patterns and trends amongst them before making a final decision.
 Choosing to do this project on my own area of interest instead of completing a case study for the Google Capstone project has helped me sharpen Data analysis skills and I hope to implement the visualizations and SQL techniques used in this project into my professional setting soon.